albertkawmi/albertkawmi.github.io/_posts/2015-04-27-useful-bash-commands.md

 published: true
 ---

-A mixed bunch of bash commands...
-Maybe if I write them down, I'll remember them.
+A mixed bunch of bash commands that I keep coming back to.

 _Warning: I've mostly used these on Mac OS X, not Linux._